King Charles and Queen Camilla to say farewell to Trump and First Lady Melania on last day of US state visit

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, April 30 - Britain's King Charles and Queen Camilla will end a four-day state visit to the U.S. on Thursday with a formal farewell with U.S. President Donald Trump and First Lady Melania Trump in Washington.
+WASHINGTON - Britain’s King Charles and Queen Camilla will end a four-day state visit to the US on April 30 with a formal farewell with US President Donald Trump and First Lady Melania Trump in Washington.

 The king is then expected to lay a wreath at Arlington National Cemetery, across the Potomac River in Virginia, a sacred site for many Americans where tens of thousands of the country’s war dead are buried, as well as two presidents and some former Supreme Court justices.

-The royal visit to the U.S., officially to commemorate the 250th anniversary of America's Declaration of Independence from British rule, came at a time of tensions between Britain and the U.S., with Trump having criticized British Prime Minister Keir Starmer for what he says is his lack of help in the U.S.-Israeli war on Iran.
+The royal visit to the US, officially to commemorate the 250th anniversary of America’s Declaration of Independence from British rule, came at a time of tensions between Britain and the US, with Mr Trump having criticised British Prime Minister Keir Starmer for what he says is his lack of help in the US-Israeli war on Iran.

-Charles and Camilla are due to fly to Bermuda on Thursday evening, after attending events in Virginia.
+Charles and Camilla are due to fly to Bermuda on the evening of April 30, after attending events in Virginia.

-The centerpiece of the royal visit came on Tuesday, when Charles addressed a joint meeting of the U.S. Congress followed by a state dinner at the White House hosted by Trump and the first lady.
+The centrepiece of the royal visit came on April 28, when King Charles addressed a joint meeting of the US Congress followed by a state dinner at the White House hosted by Mr Trump and the first lady.

-During the visit, Charles stressed the historical military and cultural ties between Britain and the U.S., as well as the importance of NATO at a time when Trump has been critical of the Western military alliance's reluctance to provide military assistance in the Iran war.
+During the visit, King Charles stressed the historical military and cultural ties between Britain and the US, as well as the importance of NATO at a time when Mr Trump has been critical of the Western military alliance’s reluctance to provide military assistance in the Iran war.

-On Wednesday the king and queen commemorated victims of the September 11, 2001, al Qaeda attack on New York City, laying a floral bouquet at the memorial where the World Trade Center's twin towers once stood.
+On April 29 the king and queen commemorated victims of the Sept 11, 2001, Al-Qaeda attack on New York City, laying a floral bouquet at the memorial where the World Trade Center’s twin towers once stood.
 REUTERS